RE-SS3D/SS3D-WebsiteOLD/_drafts/devblog-format.md

 ## Core-Systems

-// 'Core-Systems' is what it sounds like, but I usually change the section name to the name of the system (interaction, atmospherics, tilemaps, chat, etc).
+// 'Systems' is what it sounds like, but I usually change the section name to the name of the system (interaction, atmospherics, tilemaps, chat, etc).

-## Sub-Systems

-// 'Sub-Systems' is what it sounds like, but I usually change the section name to the name of the system (specific interactions, surgery, jobs, etc).

 ## Fixes

-## Animations

-## VFX

-## Textures

-## Models
+## 3D Assets

-## 2D
+## 2D Assets

 // '2D' is logos, graphics, decals, etc.

-## SFX
+## Sound

 // 'Sounds' is sound effects, music, noises, etc.